Harvey Fuqua: Biography

 Fuqua was born in Louisville, Kentucky, United States.
 He was the nephew of Charlie Fuqua of the Ink Spots.
 In 1951, with Bobby Lester, Alexander Graves and Prentiss Barnes, he formed a vocal group, the Crazy Sounds, in Louisville, later moving with other members of the group to Cleveland, Ohio.
-There they were taken under the wing of disc jockey Alan Freed, who renamed them the Moonglows, after his own nickname, Moondog".
+There they were taken under the wing of disc jockey Alan Freed, who renamed them the Moonglows, after his own nickname, "Moondog".
 The Moonglows' first releases were for Freed's Champagne label in 1953.
-They then recorded for the Chance label in Chicago, before signing with Chess Records in 1954.
+They recorded for the Chance label in Chicago, before signing with Chess Records in 1954.
 Their single "Sincerely" reached number 1 on the Billboard R&B chart and number 20 on the Hot 100 in late 1954.

-Recording for Chess Records, Fuqua initially shared lead vocals with Lester but eventually asserted himself as the leader of the group.
-This changed in 1957 when he, in effect, fired the other members and installed a new group, previously known as the Marquees, which included Marvin Gaye.
-The new group, billed as Harvey and the Moonglows, had immediate success with "Ten Commandments of Love" (number 22 on the Billboard Hot 100).
+When recording for Chess Records, Fuqua initially shared lead vocals with Lester, but eventually asserted himself as the leader of the group.
+In 1957 he dismissed the other members and recruited a new group, previously known as the Marquees, which included Marvin Gaye.
+This reconstituted lineup, billed as Harvey and the Moonglows, had immediate success with "Ten Commandments of Love" (number 22 on the Billboard Hot 100).
 Fuqua left the group in 1958.
+In 1959, he appeared under the name Harvey in the Alan Freed movie Go, Johnny, Go! singing "Don't Be Afraid To Love".

 The Moonglows reunited temporarily in 1972.
 They were inducted into the Rock and Roll Hall of Fame in 2000.

 While on the Chess label, Fuqua also sang duets with Etta James, having hits with "If I Can't Have You" (number 6 R&B, number 52 pop, 1960) and "Spoonful" (number 12 R&B, number 78 pop, 1961).